barais/SEISummerSchool/3.ThingML_Basics/README.md

 Hit Ctrl+C to stop the execution of the ThingML program.

+#### Compiling to Javascript, Building and running with NodeJS

+The Javascript compiler produces code which is meant to run with NodeJS.
+In order to run the generated code you need to install NodeJS.
+On Ubuntu Linux NodeJS can be installed by running `apt-get install nodejs`.
+On Windows it can be downloaded from [the NodeJS web page](http://nodejs.org/) and will seamlessly.

+To run the generated code, go to the generated directory

+	cd /opt/headside/workspace/NAMEOFPROJECT/thingml-gen/javascript/HelloCfg

+ and run:
+	npm install
+	node main.js

+That is it!

 #### Compiling to Arduino, Building and running with the Arduino IDE

 The Arduino code generator produces a single .ino file which contains the complete source code for the ThingML configuration.
 This file can be directly opened with the Arduino IDE.

+Download the arduino IDE. [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software) For the Virtual machine, you can select Linux 64 bits.
+(If it is to long, you can skip this part and works only on the virtual machine with posix C code.

 Use the arduino IDE to compile and upload the code to your arduino board.